📦 We've moved! Come visit our new home at 9203 N 19th St, Tampa, FL 33612 — same great service, just 3 miles away.

 Adjust the DPI in GIMP by navigating to ‘Image’ > ‘Scale Image’, setting both the X and Y resolution to 300 DPI.
 Ensure to save your file in PNG format to maintain transparency and check the ‘Save resolution’ option to preserve your settings during the export process.

-Comparing DTF Printing with Other Technologies at 300 DPI
+DTF Printing vs Other Technologies at 300 DPI

-Direct-to-film (DTF) printing excels at handling complex designs and offers scalability for both small custom jobs and large-scale production runs, making it uniquely versatile compared to traditional screen printingand DTG (Direct-to-Garment) printing.
+Direct-to-film (DTF) printing excels at handling complex designs and offers scalability for both small custom jobs and large-scale production runs, making it uniquely versatile compared to traditional screen printing and DTG (Direct-to-Garment) printing.
 While screen printing is effective for high-volume orders, it doesn’t offer the same flexibility or detail resolution as DTF.
-DTG, meanwhile, provides excellent color and detail but can be cost-prohibitive for larger batches and slower in production speed.
+DTG provides excellent color and detail but can be cost-prohibitive for larger batches and slower in production speed.
+Learn more about DTF advantages in our wholesale DTF printing guide.

-Advanced Tips for Professional Quality in 300 DPI DTF Printing
+Advanced Tips for Professional 300 DPI DTF Printing

 For those looking to enhance their DTF printing quality, employing layer management is essential.
 This approach allows you to separate different elements of your design, facilitating easier and more precise adjustments.
 Additionally, calibrating your monitor for color accuracy and conducting print tests on smaller sections can significantly improve the final output.

-A common mistake is neglecting the PNG format, which supports both high quality and transparency—essential for DTF printing.
+A common mistake is neglecting the PNG format, which supports both high quality and transparency — essential for DTF printing.
 Always verify that your DPI settings are accurate and that your canvas size is appropriately set for the intended print size at 300 DPI.
+Don’t forget that mirroring is handled by your printer — read our guide on whether you need to mirror DTF prints for more details.
+For additional tips and troubleshooting, visit our FAQ page.

 Need Help?
 We’re Here for You!